Connor Wong Player Props: Red Sox vs. Giants

-On Saturday, Connor Wong (.405 on-base percentage in past 10 games, 93 points above season-long percentage) and the Boston Red Sox face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 7:15 PM ET.
+The Boston Red Sox, including Connor Wong (.417 on-base percentage in past 10 games, 109 points above season-long percentage), take on starter Scott Alexander and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

 Connor Wong Game Info & Props vs. the Giants